 Like most cities, Eden Prairie has a leash law.
 Pets are required to be on a leash, not to exceed 6 feet in length, when they are off their owner's property.
-If your dog loves to run free, visit one of Eden Prairie’s Off-Leash Dog Exercise Areas.
+If your dog loves to run free, visit one of Eden Prairie’s dog parks.

 Issues With Dogs

 Under Minnesota State Statute, domestic animals that have bitten or demonstrated aggression must be investigated to determine if that animal is a threat to the public's safety.
 Eden Prairie Police conduct these investigations and make dangerous animal declarations based on the severity of the incident, including serious bites and unprovoked aggressive behavior.

 Information about dangerous dogs living in Eden Prairie can be found on the Dangerous Dogs Map.

 Requirements of Dangerous Dog Owners:

 - All dangerous dogs living in Eden Prairie must be registered as such with Hennepin County.

 - The dog's enclosure must be posted with the Minnesota Dangerous Dog Warning Symbol.